KareemMahrous/family_tree/README.md

 - `wifeName`
 - `photoUrl`

-## Docker

-Docker is optional.

-The project may include a `docker-compose.yml` file only as a convenience for people who want to run PostgreSQL with Docker.
-You do not need Docker if you already have PostgreSQL installed locally.

 ## Why PostgreSQL

 PostgreSQL fits this app well because it handles large user datasets, strong indexing, and recursive family-tree style queries better than a JSON file.